vegeta2op/Academic-App/README.md

  - > Session login for Teacher .
  - > Only AMC College adderss email
  - > Fixed Regression Model for Prediction
- - > A major Update Next month...
+ - > A major Update soon